Snaacky/thewiki/docs/advanced/muxing.md

   - You can leave the language tag as `und`.
 There's not much documentation about this but the official examples leave it as `und` and I haven't found any issues with or without the language tag on a video track.
 Feel free to correct me if you find otherwise.
   - Mark it as `Default`.
-  - Mention the name of the `Encoder/Group` or simply region like `JPBD` or `ITABD` if it's untouched BluRay Remux.
+  - Mention the name of the `Encoder/Group` or simply region like `JPNBD` or `ITABD` if it's untouched BluRay Remux.

 ==- :icon-unmute: Audio Tracks

-  - Mention the Codec, Channels, and Bitrate in the `Name` field.
+  - Mention the codec, channels, and quality in the `Name` field.
   - Language tag must be used appropriately reflecting the language of the audio.
   - Audio tracks must not be marked as `Forced`.
   - Regular `Japanese` audio must be tagged as `jpn` and marked as `Default`.